-- Confusion or agitation.
+Confusion or agitation.

 Often times, an older patient with pneumonia will display fewer symptoms their younger counterpart.
 It is important that caregivers understand that an elderly loved one may present with few respiratory symptoms, but instead may manifest confusion, lethargy, loss of appetite, dizziness, or falls.
 Equally challenging, an elderly person with dementia may not be able to fully explain how he or she feels, so caregivers need to be especially vigilant when caring for a loved one with Alzheimer’s or other forms of dementia.

 If a loved one is not feeling well or showing a change of condition, it is best to consult with a physician as soon as possible.
-There are simple diagnostic tests that can confirm a case of pneumonia and assist with treatment:
+There are simple diagnostic tests that can confirm a case of elderly pneumonia and assist with treatment:

 - The physician will examine the patient and listen to their lungs, which may reveal rales and crackling sounds, which signal infection and inflammation in the lungs.